Networks with many structural scales: a Renormalization Group perspective

-Scale-free networks are characterized by a distribution of node connectivities $k$ that decays as a power-law $P(k) \propto k^ {-\gamma}$ for large values of $k$ \cite{Barabasi1999,Broido2019}.
+Scale-free networks manifest a distribution of node connectivities $k$ that decays as a power-law $P(k) \propto k^ {-\gamma}$ for large values of $k$ \cite{Barabasi1999,Broido2019}.
 In statistical physics, power-law behavior is the hallmark of scale invariance and scaling behavior, implying no significant characteristic value of the analyzed quantity \cite{Newman-power,Sornette,MAMRMP}.
 For scale-free networks, there is no typical scale in the degree of connectivity apart from natural cut-offs.
-To date, the network community has been intrigued by the possibility of discerning, through careful statistical analyses \cite{Clauset, Broido2019}, including finite-size effects \cite{Serafino2021}, whether empirical networks genuinely exhibit scale invariance or merely appear to do so.
+However, the network community has been intrigued by the possibility of discerning, through careful statistical analyses \cite{Clauset, Broido2019}, including finite-size effects \cite{Serafino2021}, whether empirical networks genuinely exhibit \emph{bona-fide} scale invariance or only appear to.
 From a theoretical standpoint, addressing this question calls for designing a renormalization group (RG) approach \cite{Wilson1979, Amit, JSTAT, KardarBook}.
-Within such a framework, a fixed point of the RG transformation denotes a state or system whose characteristics remain unchanged under appropriate scale transformations achieved through iterated coarse-graining.
-RG fixed points are inherently linked to universal scaling laws governing the system, so systems exhibiting the same fixed point exhibit identical scaling features and are categorized within the same universality class \cite{Amit, KardarBook}.
-Hence, a crucial implication of RG theory in statistical physics is the categorization of numerous seemingly disparate physical systems and dynamical models into a relatively compact set of universality classes at criticality, either in or out of thermal equilibrium \cite{HH,Odor2004}.
+In this framework, a fixed point of the RG transformation denotes a state or system whose characteristics remain unchanged under appropriate scale transformations achieved through iterated coarse-graining and rescaling.
+RG fixed points are inherently linked to universal scaling laws governing the system, so systems at the same fixed point share identical scaling features and belong to the same universality class \cite{Amit, KardarBook}.
+Hence, a key implication of RG theory is the classification of numerous seemingly disparate physical systems and dynamical models into a relatively compact set of universality classes at criticality, whether in or out of thermal equilibrium \cite{HH,Odor2004}.
 Elucidating the relevant ingredients that give rise to a particular universality class offers valuable insights into the fundamental mechanisms underpinning complex systems and their key features.